Interlake-Saints/the-late-and-great/_posts/1975-06-21-john-e-mccabe.md

   - /assets/class-of-1975/john-e-mccabe-1.png
 gender: male
 ---
 John died in Bellevue on June 21, 1975.
+Although nearly fifty years later, the circumstances behind his death are still unclear.
+See the comments below for an explanation.